SCiO-systems/regale-FacetMapR-spark-RYAX/README.md

 ## Requirement.txt

-There is a requirement.txt that contains the python libraries that are not included is base python and must me installed prior to the execution of the script.
+There is a requirement.txt that contains the python libraries that are not included is base python and must be installed prior to the execution of the script.

 ## Run the script